1962 Batman by-election

 A by-election was held for the Australian House of Representatives seat of Batman in Victoria (Australia) on 1 September 1962.
 It was triggered by the death of Labor MP Alan Bird.

 The by-election was won by Labor candidate Sam Benson.
-The governing Liberal Party did not nominate a candidate, leaving the Liberal Forum, formed in opposition to Australian involvement in the Vietnam War and one of the earliest precursors to the Australia Party (itself a predecessor of the Australian Democrats), to take second place.
+The governing Liberal Party did not nominate a candidate, leaving the candidate of the so-called Liberal Forum, an ally of Douglas Darby, an Independent New South Wales state parliamentarian, to take second place.